-Maintaining Physical Activity and Options for Care During COVID-19 and Social Distancing
+Maintaining Physical Activity During COVID-19 and Social Distancing

 COVID-19 is causing significant disruptions to all areas of life and presents a serious threat to health.
 The American Physical Therapy Association supports following the Centers for Disease Control and Prevention guidelines for remaining safe and avoiding unnecessary exposure, which includes staying home and distancing yourself from others when possible.